ashot-madatyan/json_serializer/README.md

     The tested toolchains are:
         - MSVS v2022, with C++ language set to C++17
         - g++ (Ubuntu 9.4.0-1ubuntu1~20.04.1) 9.4.0

+     In Windows, just build the solution.
+In Linux, run the 'make' and find the binary in the ./bin directory.

 ## Running and testing
-    Run the application by providing two file name: 1 (existing) input file that contains sample JSON inputs delimited by new line or Cr+Ln character(s), and another one for the output(not necessarilly existing one).
+    Run the application by providing two file names: 1 (existing) input file that contains sample JSON inputs delimited by new line or Cr+Lf character(s), and another one for the output(not necessarilly existing one).
 A sample input file is provided (test_inp_file.txt).
     After successfully finishing, the application will print out the parsed data, while the output file will contain binary TLV-encoded data of the original JSON and the trailing output of the mapped keys dictionary.